teejaydub/cribbage/README.md

 * Work on determining which heuristics are most powerful/helpful.
 Similar process, but pick a set of parameters to clear to 0.

+* Explore the full decision tree for pegging?
+It's not very large, and we're exploring much of it anyway with Max.

 * Group the heuristics by degree of power, and make players Anna, Ben, and Clara, where Anna starts with a heuristic set from Helen that's easy to